CiscoDevNet/iPSK-Manager/README.md

-# DEVELOPMENT VERSION FOR SAML IMPLEMENTATION.
-MAY NOT WORK.

 # Identity PSK Manager for Cisco ISE

 *Identity Pre-Shared Key(PSK) Manager that simplifies the management and provisioning of unique PSK to devices within your environment.
 This is a standalone application which integrates with Cisco ISE through an ODBC Connection and Cisco ISE's APIs.*